werf/werf/docs/documentation/pages_en/reference/werf_yaml_template_engine.md

 #### env

 The `env` function reads an environment variable.
-The environment variable must be set but the value can be empty.
+The environment variable must be set, but the value can be empty.

 __Syntax__:
 {% raw %}